Hideki Tojo: Legacy

 Some of Tojo's ashes were stolen from the crematorium and are today buried at Mount Sangane and the Koa Kannon.
 His name is also enshrined at Yasukuni Shrine.

 A number of his descendants survived, including his granddaughter, Yūko Tojo, who was a political hopeful who claimed Japan's war was one of self-defense and that it was unfair that her grandfather was judged a Class-A war criminal.
 Tojo's second son, Teruo Tojo, who designed fighter and passenger aircraft during and after the war, eventually served as an executive at Mitsubishi Heavy Industries.

 A 1997 survey of university students in China asked, "When somebody talks about Japanese people, what person do you think of?"
-The answer that most gave was Tojo, reflecting anti-Japanese sentiment in China.
+The answer that most gave was Tojo.

 In the 1998 Japanese film Pride, Tojo was portrayed as a national hero forced into war by the West and then executed after a rigged trial.